 Yes, the northern giant hornet gets the hype, but the emerald ash borer is much scarier.
 It’s completely unlike the hornet.
 It’s so small and cryptic you might never see one.
 Infested trees remain asymptomatic for several years, so you don’t even know it’s around until it’s too late.

 “When it was first detected in North America, forest managers thought they could contain it, but they didn’t realize at that time that trees don’t show early signs of infestation,” says Greenwood.
 “But this insect has a high reproductive rate.
 They have a very high rate of spread.”

 And they leave a wave of tree devastation in their wake.
 Even worse, people are accidentally assisting them.
 According to Don’t Move Firewood, “Outbreaks continue to be found at sites hundreds of miles from the nearest known location – indicating that infested wood continues to be illegally moved.”

 As the campaign states: Don’t move firewood.
-Doing so could help the emerald ash borer and a host of other forest pests far worse than Asian giant hornets.
+Doing so could help the emerald ash borer and a host of other forest pests far worse than northern giant hornets.